Get up-to-date with what's happening with the 2025 PSTN Switch Off

 You mean aside from a global pandemic?
 Quite a lot actually!
 BT Group and Openreach first announced its intention to switch off the PSTN network in 2025 back in November 2017.
 Following that announcement, Openreach began holding industry workshops in September 2018 to consult with industry leaders about the upcoming changes.
 We’ve been involved in these workshops from the beginning and, therefore, are best placed to advise you about the future of your telecoms.

 One city in particular had an interesting 2020.
-Salisbury entered a ‘Stop Sell’ on Tuesday 1 December 2020 meaning that, ever since, businesses in Salisbury have been unable to order any new analogue or ISDN phone lines and they’ve been unable to add new phone lines or channels to existing installations.
+Salisbury entered a ‘stop sell’ on Tuesday 1 December 2020 meaning that, ever since, businesses in Salisbury have been unable to order any new analogue or ISDN phone lines.
+They’ve also been unable to add new phone lines or channels to existing installations.
 Although at first glance that might seem harsh, over 22,000 businesses and homes in Salisbury are full fibre enabled, making the city arguably best placed in the country to migrate to VoIP telephony.

 What happens next?

 Well, this is where things get even more interesting!
 Despite 2020 being a busy year, there’s plenty yet to come.
 As aforementioned, more than 118 UK exchanges will receive 75% of FTTP coverage by June 2021.
 Following that, around 169 exchanges will follow in Salisbury’s footsteps and enter a ‘stop sell’ later this year.